!-- Powered by Hooligan Media -->

 You should ask your doctor before using willow bark, especially if you’re using blood thinners or have a stomach ulcer.
 Do not take it if you’re allergic to aspirin.

-White willow bark contains salicin, which is the chemical that scientists used to develop aspirin.
+White willow bark contains salicin, which is the chemical that

 Herbal supplements are not the only complementary approaches to arthritis pain relief.